ivozandhuis/reuseDeVries/paper.md

 Finally we will evaluate the process: was it worth the trouble and what did we gain?
 Formally: what was the Return on Investment?

 ## The dataset of De Vries
+De Vries created a dataset with a sample of elite inhabitants of Amsterdam in 1854 and 1884.
+The fact that they were elite was derived from the fact that they were sampled from the electoral roles

 * the dataset De Vries
  * original research